ramene/ethereum-ex/README.md

 # ethereum-ex

-The Ethereum Example written in Solidity.
+An Ethereum Example written in Solidity., derived and inspired by Transmute Framework and Fabio José and supplementary article here: https://medium.com/@fabiojose/build-a-smart-contract-to-sell-goods-6cf73609d25

 ## Dependencies